zegameiro/CLE_3rd_Assignment/README.md

 .
 The first thread in each block uses `atomicMin` and `atomicMax` to update global arrays, ensuring correctness when multiple blocks write results.
 - In this kernel, using **shared memory** is much faster than **global memory**, because it avoids performing all reductions in global memory, meaning that it allows efficient reduction across blocks.
 - **Atomics** are necessary to avoid race conditions when multiple blocks write their min/max to global memory.
 This ensures that the final min and max values are correct, even with many blocks running in parallel.

+### Min/Max Reduction using Global Memory (`minMaxKernel_no_shared` and `cudaMinMax_noShared`)

+Finds the minimum and maximum pixel values in an image for normalization, but using only global memory.

+- Each thread reads a single pixel from the image and directly attempts to update the global minimum and maximum values in the device memory using `atomicMin` and `atomicMax`.

+- All threads operate independently and perform atomic operations on the same global variables.

+- **No shared memory** is used, so there is no intra-block cooperation or reduction; all reduction is performed globally with atomics.

 ### Gradient Calculation (`convolutionKernel` with Soberl and `mergeGradientsKernel`)